-Welcome to RSDSA:
+Welcome to RSDSA,

-The RSDSA is a 39-year-old not-for-profit organization.
-Our mission is to provide support, education, and hope to everyone affected by CRPS/RSD while we drive research to develop better treatment and a cure.
+RSDSA is celebrating its 40th year of service to the CRPS community.
+It is our honor to provide support, education, and hope to everyone affected by CRPS while we drive research to develop better treatment and a cure.